LaRiffle/collateral-learning/README.md

 # Collateral Learning

+> **TL;DR** We use Functional Encryption combined with Adversarial Learning to perform privacy-preserving neural network evaluation.
+We provides a wide range of [tutorials](./tutorials) to help you better dive into the project.

 ## Motivation

 Imagine that you train a neural network to perform a specific task, and you discover it has also learned information which makes it possible to perform another completely different task, which is very sensitive.
 Is this possible?
 What can you do to prevent this?